lwchkg/arith_ws_gen/README.md

 [Open the app](https://lwchkg.github.io/arith_ws_gen/)

-P.S. for Android, Firefox is recommended because it comes with an internal
+P.S. for Android, Firefox is recommended because it comes with an internal PDF viewer.

 Note: sadly the project cannot be built now because the code base was unmaintained for years.
 I did not have the time to add features like model answers and page layout (paper size, header, etc.)